tanersener/mobile-ffmpeg/src/kvazaar/README.md

                                    - tiles: Put tiles in independent slices.
                                    - wpp: Put rows in dependent slices.
                                    - tiles+wpp: Do both.
+      --partial-coding <x-offset>!<y-offset>!<slice-width>!<slice-height>
+                             : Encode partial frame.
+                               Parts must be merged to form a valid bitstream.
+                               X and Y are CTU offsets.
+                               Slice width and height must be divisible by CTU in pixels unless it is the last CTU row/column.
+                               This parameter is used by kvaShare.

 Video Usability Information:
       --sar <width:height>   : Specify sample aspect ratio